lucafiore/prova/README.md

 - https://github.com/pulp-platform/pulpissimo.git
 - https://github.com/pulp-platform/pulp-rt-examples.git

-For more informations look comments inside the script.
+For more informations look the comments inside the script.

 ### pulp_script/pulp_app.sh:
 This is the script to launch if you want to run an application on the FPGA.
 In particular there are different options: